kongo2002/nyx/README.markdown

 #### Configuration directory

-You may also specify a directory with the `-c` for nyx to read multiple YAML files in the given directory.
+You may also specify a directory with the `-c` switch for nyx to read multiple YAML files in the given folder.
 You must not rely on the order in which the files should be read.
 Meaning in order to prevent surprises do not configure duplicate config values or watches at all.

 This feature may be especially useful in automated/provisioned environments like [ansible][ansible] deployments for example.